 An alternative way of putting the merger doctrine is that when there are only a "limited number" of ways to express an idea, idea and expression are inseparable and both are uncopyrightable.
 For example, in Morrissey v.
 Proctor & Gamble Co., there were only a few ways to express the rules for a sweepstakes.
-As the court put it in Morrissey:49
+As the court put it in Morrissey:45

-When the uncopyrightable subject matter is very narrow, so that the topic necessarily requires, if not only one form of expression, at best only a limited number, to permit copyrighting would mean that a party or parties, by copyrighting a mere handful of forms, could exhaust all possibilities of future use of the substance....
+When the uncopyrightable subject matter is very narrow, so that the topic necessarily requires, if not only one form of expression, at best only a limited number, to permit copyrighting would mean that a party or parties, by copyrighting a mere handful of forms, could exhaust all possibilities of future use of the substance. . . .
 We cannot recognize copyright as a game of chess in which the public can be checkmated.

-And even when idea and expression are separable, merger can still limit the scope of copyright, because " a copyright holder must then prove substantial similarity to those few aspects of the work that are expression not required by the idea."50 Thus, for example, in Herbert Rosenthal Jewelry Corp. v.
-Kalpakian,51 there were only a few ways to express the 48.
-Baker, 101 U.S. at pincite.
+And even when idea and expression are separable, merger can still limit the scope of copyright, because " a copyright holder must then prove substantial similarity to those few aspects of the work that are expression not required by the idea."46 Thus, for example, in Herbert Rosenthal Jewelry Corp. v.
+Kalpakian,47 there were only a few ways to express the idea of a jeweled bee pin.48 "There is no greater similarity between the pins of plaintiff and defendants than is inevitable from the use of jewel-encrusted bee forms in both."49 A more exact replica might still potentially infringe.

-49. Morrissey v.
+- 44. Id. at 101, 103, 104. - 45.
+Morrissey v.
 Proctor & Gamble Co., 379 F.2d 675, 678-79 (1st Cir.
-1967).

-- 50. Concrete Mach.
+1967). - 46.
+Concrete Mach.
 Co. v.
-Classic Lawn Ornaments, 843 F.2d 600, pincite (1st Cir.
-1988). - Herbert Rosenthal Jewelry Corp. v.
+Classic Lawn Ornaments, 843 F.2d 600, 607 (1st Cir.
+1988). - 47.
+Herbert Rosenthal Jewelry Corp. v.
 Kalpakian, 446 F.2d 738 (9th Cir.
-1971).
+1971). - 48.
+Id.